 Many people experience brain fog at different points in their lives.
 Some people find themselves with brain fog during periods of heightened stress, such as college finals or large work projects.
 Indeed, many women who have had children may recall a brain fog that occurs during pregnancy and the postpartum period.
 People describe brain fog as:

 During perimenopause, your hormones fluctuate wildly as your body transitions into its non-reproductive phase.
-Estrogen, progesterone, follicular stimulating hormone (FSH), and luteinizing hormone (LH) are your reproductive hormones that affect many different systems in your body, including your brain.
-These hormones not only affect your cognition and memory, but they can also negatively impact your mood.
+Estrogen, progesterone, follicular stimulating hormone (FSH), and luteinizing hormone (LH) are your reproductive hormones.
+These hormones affect many different systems in your body, including your brain.
+Not only do these hormones affect your cognition and memory, but they can also negatively impact your mood.
 Furthermore, some symptoms of perimenopause, such as sleep dysfunction and hot flashes, also contribute to brain fog.

 There are other causes that may contribute to perimenopause brain fog:

-If you don't feel like reading today, check out Julia's Perry Talk with a closer look on perimenopausal brain fog
+If you don’t feel like reading today, check out this brain fog explanation:

 Disclaimer: This is not medical advice, does not take the place of medical advice from your physician, and is not intended to treat or cure any disease.
 Patients should see a qualified medical provider for assessment and treatment.